-A 1-m resolution digital elevation model (DEM) was derived from a 2010 airborne LiDAR survey (data obtained from the Government of Québec) using the blast2dem function of LAStools (rapidlasso GmbH, Gilching, Germany).
-This DEM was resampled to a 5-m resolution raster from which we derived four different topographic variables to be used in land cover change modeling.
+A 1 m-resolution digital elevation model (DEM) was derived from a 2010 airborne LiDAR survey using the blast2dem function of LAStools (rapidlasso GmbH, Germany).
+This DEM was resampled to a 5 m-resolution raster from which we derived four different topographic variables to be used in land cover change modelling.
 Elevation was obtained directly from the DEM.
-We chose to include elevation in our models because of its important effects on abiotic factors such as temperature and wind exposure.
+We chose to include elevation in our models because of its important effects on factors such as temperature and wind exposure.
 Slope and aspect were computed using the algorithm of Zevenbergen and Thorne (1987), as implemented in QGIS 2.8.1 (QGIS Development Team 2015).
 Aspect was not used as a predictive variable in itself but rather transformed using the method described by Beers et al. (1966), which allows it to be represented on a continuous scale (here, SW = 0 and NE = 2).
 Slope should influence soil moisture and mineral content, while both slope and aspect have an influence on photosynthetically active radiation exposure.
 The topographic wetness index (TWI), a measure of the potential moisture of the soil based on terrain characteristics, was computed using SAGA algorithms (Conrad et al. 2015) in QGIS.
-We included this variable in our analysis because shrubification is known to be favored by higher soil moisture content.
+We included this variable in our analysis because shrubification is known to be favoured by higher soil moisture content.
 In fact, shrubification was found to be related to TWI in a previous study (Naito and Cairns 2011).